ABOUT THE COMPANY

 Please contact us for more information!

 ABOUT THE OWNER

 First let me say - I LOVE MY JOB!
 I started my life on a ranch.
 Animals of all shapes and sizes were an important part of my life.
 I spent many years in Corporate America.
 In 2017, I made the decision to change careers and work with animals full time.
 In 2018, I became a certified dog obedience trainer.
 I have designed the training program to take the basic obedience foundation skills taught in our program and apply them to problem solving strategies that pet parents experience in their day to day lives.
-One of the reasons I founded Wishes and Wags was to find ways to help families develop strong bonds with their pets and manage behaviors such as jumping, excessive barking, leash pulling, chewing, unruly behavior in the house, etc. Sadly, these behaviors are some of the primary reasons pets are abandoned or surrendered to shelters and rescues.
+One of the reasons I founded Wishes and Wags was to find ways to help families develop strong bonds with their pets and manage behaviors such as jumping, excessive barking, leash pulling, nipping, anxiety, and some types of aggression - such as fear aggression.
+Sadly, these behaviors are some of the primary reasons pets are abandoned or surrendered to shelters and rescues.
 I see that first hand.
-In my spare time, I volunteer at a wonderful no-kill shelter in Houston, Texas.
-This shelter does an amazing job helping animals with age, health, or behavior issues find forever homes.
-I learn so much during each visit!
+In my spare time, I volunteer at a wonderful shelter.
+I also work directly with a rescue in Texas.

 If you are wondering where our name comes from - In 2011, my mother suffered a stroke.
 Her journey impacted my decision to found Wishes and Wags (as well as the name).
 Over the years, she told me many times how much she wished for a pet.
 Due to my long work hours, I was unable to grant my mother's wish.
 Many times, an assisted living resident is required to have the physical ability to care for a pet without assistance from staff.
 She was not able to care for a pet on her own.
 I hope I will have an opportunity to help a family member grant their loved one's wish by providing assistance when possible - whether through obedience training or pet sitting.